openstack-archive/craton/doc/source/cratoncli.rst

 `craton host-update`_

+`craton user-list`_

 craton usage
 ------------

 **Subcommands:**

 **craton usage**
-    Shows usages of craton client.
+    Show usages of craton client.
 **craton project-create**
-    Creates a new project.
+    Create a new project.
 **craton project-delete**
-    Deletes a project.
+    Delete a project.
 **craton project-list**
-    Lists all projects.
+    List all projects.
 **craton project-show**
     Show detailed information about a project.
 **craton project-update**
     Update information about a project.
-**craton project-region-list**
-    Lists the regions in a project.
-**craton project-cell-list**
-    Lists the cells in a project.
-**craton project-device-list**
-    Lists the devices in a project.
-**craton project-host-list**
-    Lists the hosts in a project.
-**craton project-user-list**
-    Lists the users of a project.
 **craton region-create**
-    Creates a new region.
+    Create a new region.
 **craton region-delete**
-    Deletes a region.
+    Delete a region.
 **craton region-list**
-    Lists all regions.
+    List all regions.
 **craton region-show**
     Show detailed information about a region.
 **craton region-update**
     Update information about a region.
-**craton region-cell-list**
-    Lists the cells in a region.
-**craton region-device-list**
-    Lists the devices in a region.
-**craton region-host-list**
-    Lists the hosts in a region.
 **craton cell-create**
-    Creates a new cell.
+    Create a new cell.
 **craton cell-delete**
-    Deletes a cell.
+    Delete a cell.
 **craton cell-list**
-    Lists all cells.
+    List all cells.
 **craton cell-show**
-    Shows detailed information about a cell.
+    Show detailed information about a cell.
 **craton cell-update**
     Update information about a cell.
-**craton cell-device-list**
-    Lists the devices in a cell.
-**craton cell-host-list**
-    Lists the hosts in a cell.
 **craton device-create**
-    Creates a new device.
+    Create a new device.
 **craton device-delete**
-    Deletes a device.
+    Delete a device.
 **craton device-list**
-    Lists all devices.
+    List all devices.
 **craton device-show**
     Show detailed information about a device.
 **craton device-update**
     Update information about a device.
 **craton host-create**
-    Creates a new host.
+    Create a new host.
 **craton host-delete**
-    Deletes a host.
+    Delete a host.
 **craton host-list**
-    Lists all hosts.
+    List all hosts.
 **craton host-show**
     Show detailed information about a host.
 **craton host-update**
     Update information about a host.
+**craton user-list**
+    List the users of a project.
 **craton help**
     Display help about this program or one of its subcommands.